NEWZIK USER GUIDE

 What if I see a bug or the app freezes?

-If you notice a bug or strange behavior into the app, you can try to kill and reopen the app.
-If the problem persists, please write an email at email@example.com detailing the bug with an associated screenshot (when relevant).
+If you notice a bug or strange behavior within the app, you can try to close and re-open the app.
+If the problem persists, please write an email to our team at email@example.com detailing the bug with an associated screenshot (when relevant).
 Thank you in advance!

 I use a Bluetooth foot pedal.
 Why does my keyboard not show up?